Geometry of Banach spaces: a new route towards Position Based Cryptography: Introduction

-More importantly, the second part of Theorem \ref{mainThm} leads us to put forward the possibility of an unconditional lower bound for $k$, i.e., a bound in the spirit of Corollary \ref{mainCor} but dropping out the assumptions regarding $\sigma^{i(ii)}_\Ss$.
+More importantly, the second part of Theorem \ref{mainThm} leads us to put forward the possibility of an unconditional lower bound for $k$, i.e., a bound in the spirit of Corollary \ref{mainCor} but dropping out the assumptions regarding $\sigma^{i(ii)} $.
 Even when we were not able to prove such a bound, we relate its validity with a conjecture about the geometry of some Banach spaces.
-The positive resolution of this conjecture would prove our scheme $G_{Rad}$ \emph{secure for all practical purposes}.
 More concretely, our conjecture has to do with estimates of type constants of tensor norms on finite dimensional Hilbert spaces.
+Even when these properties for the case of a single Hilbert space are very well understood -- in fact, in this case the study of type and cotype reduces to an elementary generalization of the parallelogram law --, the situation changes dramatically when tensor products of several such spaces are considered.
+For the latter, long-standing questions remain open as, for example, whether the simple space $\ell_2 \otimes_{\pi} \ell_2 \otimes_{\pi} \ell_2$ has finite cotype (see Sections \ref{Sec.2.4.1} and \ref{Sec2.4.3} for the definition of the objects mentioned here).
+This is a famous question asked by Pisier decades ago -- see, for instance, \cite{Pisier90} -- and about which still very little is known.

-Even when these constructions are relatively simple and well known in the theory of Banach spaces, there are long-standing open questions about the type of these kind of spaces.
-E.g., the type-2 constant of the simple space $\ell_2^n \otimes_\ve \ell_2^n \otimes_\ve \ell_2^n $ is still poorly understood.
-In fact, the related cotype-2 constant of its dual is a famous open question asked by Pisier decades ago -- see, for instance, \cite{Pisier90}.
-Once we formally state the conjecture, we provide some computation supporting it.
-We analyze the most direct approaches to disprove the conjectured statement computing the type constants of some subspaces and giving some volume ratio estimates.
+Once we formally state the conjecture in Section \ref{Sec6}, we provide some computation supporting it.
+We analyze the most direct approaches to disprove the conjectured statement providing an estimate of the volume ratio of some relevant spaces.
 This might have interesting ramifications on the still not completely understood relation between volume ratio and cotype of Banach spaces.